Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-5-5-m2.md

 - **Supports Lottie animation**

     The Lottie animations are supported in Tizen 5.5.
 Lottie was named by AirBnB.
-It is a library that renders 'After Effects animations' in real time.
+It is a library that renders After Effects animations in real time.
 The animation is exported as a Lottie file which has a JSON format.
 The file contains information about visual shapes such as rectangle, circle, path, and fill methods like the traditional vector graphics elements.

     ![img](media/5.5_3_Lottie.png)